A Fiber Optic Connector Primer

 Multimode cable terminations usually consist of two types of endface polishes: the flat-face air gap type and the contact type.
 Of the two, the simple flat air gap style may incur a return loss of ≥14 dB which corresponds to about 3.2 percent light reflection back to the source.
 The contact type is preferred since its return loss is ≥20 dB, or only one percent.

-There are five typical singlemode cable factory termination endface polish methods for controlling insertion loss and return loss: premise, Physical Contact - PC, Super Physical Contact - SPC, Ultra Physical Contact - UPC, and Angled Physical Contact - APC.
+There are five typical singlemode cable factory termination endface polish methods for controlling insertion loss and return loss: flat, Physical Contact - PC, Super Physical Contact - SPC, Ultra Physical Contact - UPC, and Angled Physical Contact - APC.
 Each of the physical contact methods from PC on through UPC employ varying degrees of endface precision and yield progressively lower coupling loss and better return loss.
 The APC style provides ≥65 dB return loss which keeps reflections down to 0.000032%.
 While singlemode APC connections offer the best performance, the angled polish surface requires that all connector interfaces possess a precision keying feature.
 Because of the precision required, most singlemode connections are factory made.
 Field termination is best accomplished using pre-finished pigtails that may be butt-spliced.

 Knowing when to terminate this discussion is perhaps just as important as selecting the right fiber connector and properly terminating it.
 We've covered some basics on fiber connectors that will hopefully serve you well as you encounter their application.
 In addition, the same parameters apply to other connector styles that I did not have time to address.
 Careful attention paid to connector selection and fiber termination provides the best performance available for any connector technology of your choice.
 After all, the idea is to design systems that attain nominal operation which leads to high system reliability.